cquang925/python-msg-encoder/README.md

 decoder deciphers a message.
 randomizer creates a key.
 known bugs - need to create loop for main menu. need to catch errors for invalid user entries. need to clear list for encoder, after user initially inputs message.

+updatged 3/2/20
+added functionality to read/write files. created loop for main menu, so users will need to select exit. users can now import a coded messsage to be deciphered. users can save a coded message to file. fixed bug of list not clearing after entering a message.